-The rising winds created from the force of the water hitting the rocks at the base of the gorge, pushes mist up the 93 metre high chasm and into the air creating a mist plume over 400 metres, and sometimes twice that height, high in the African sky.
-This mist cloud of spray from the falls can be seen up to 50 kilometres away and is the only indication that there is a phenomenon of nature nearby.
+The rising winds created from the force of the water hitting the rocks at the base of the gorge, pushes mist up the 93 metre high chasm creating a mist plume over 400 metres high in the African sky – visible up to 50 kilometres away.

-A remarkable and unforgettable experience that has to be seen first-hand to comprehend!
+A remarkable and unforgettable experience that has to be seen first-hand to comprehend it!